|This is an unofficial version.

 91 The municipality shall with the board file a copy of a contract respecting a proposed grant or agreement referred to in sections 89 and 90 prior to the second reading of its by-law authorizing the proposed grant or agreement.

-92(1) Where, by any general or special Act, a public utility or its owner is authorized to unite with any other public utility or its owner, the union is subject to the consent of the board, and has no effect until the order of the board authorizing the union is published in one issue of The Manitoba Gazette.
+92(1) Where, by any general or special Act, a public utility or its owner is authorized to unite with any other public utility or its owner, the union is subject to the consent of the board, and has no effect until the order of the board authorizing the union is published in The Manitoba Gazette.

 92(2) Subsection (1) does not apply to the union of electric utilities that may follow or result from the sale of the city's electric utility to Manitoba Hydro as approved by The Purchase of Winnipeg Hydro Act.